care for your carbon steel

 Maintenance

-carbon steel will develop a food-safe patina with use.
+carbon steel will develop a food-safe patina (darkening of the surface) with regular use.

 Storage